Old books

 B.A. with a Major in Great Books Honors

-The major strives to cultivate wisdom through engagement with the foundational texts of the human tradition, offering students a coherent course of study centered on the classics of philosophy, literature, theology, science, art, and political thought.
+The Bachelor of Arts with a major in Great Books Honors cultivates wisdom through engagement with the foundational texts of the human tradition and offers students a coherent course of study centered on the classics of philosophy, literature, theology, science, art, and political thought.

 Great Books Honors is designed to be integrated with numerous other pursuits and majors across the university.
+A non-honors option is available for internal transfer students.
+The B.A. in Great Books Honors is offered in partnership with the Thomas Jefferson Center for the Study of Core Texts and Ideas.

 Fall 2027 Catalog